Wife of accused Gilgo Beach killer Rex Heuermann speaks outside family home about her depression and trauma

 Ellerup, wearing pink flip-flops with a T-shirt and blue pants, had earlier emerged from the house to chat with a neighborhood dog walker.

-“She’s seen me around and has always been pleasant,” the 59-year-old man told the Daily News.
+“She’s seen me around and has always been pleasant,” the 59-year-old man told the New York Daily News.
 “I’ve seen the monster (Heuermann) and never interacted with him.”

 The neighbor said Ellerup stopped him to pet the dog before they briefly spoke.